 - atmospheric environment;

 - aquatic environment;

-- fish, fish habitat and fisheries;

 - terrestrial environment;

 - land and resource use;

+- tourism resources;

 - heritage resources;

 - communities; and

 - economy, employment, and business.

 VECs for each environmental component shall be described.

 4.2.1 Atmospheric Environment

 The proponent shall describe the relevant components of the atmospheric environment within the study area of the VECs, including the following: